Qaarsut: History

+Until January 2009, the settlement belonged to Uummannaq Municipality.

 The first coal mine in Greenland operated between 1778 and 1924 in Qaarsuarsuit.

+Inuit settlement

+A few kilometres east of Qaarsut is the Inuit settlement Qilakitsoq.
+The settlement is known for the discovery in 1972 of eight mummified bodies from the Thule culture.
+The mummies of Qilakitsoq provided important insight into the lives of Inuit who lived 500 years ago in the Thule culture.

+Infrastructure

+The school and the church are housed in the same building.
+Additionally, the village provides essential amenities such as a shop, service center, and health station.

+Education

+In 2011, the school had a total of 40 students, spanning from 1st to 9th grade, but organized into just four classes.
+The school is part of the Greenlandic school network, known as ATTAT, and is equipped with video conference equipment for teaching purposes.

 Transport

 Qaarsut Airport, located to the northwest of the settlement, serves both Qaarsut and Uummannaq, the latter accessible only by helicopter.

 Population

 The population of Qaarsut has dropped by over 18 percent relative to the 2000 levels, reflecting a general trend in the region.